japanj/pugs-detection/README.md

 ## Project Organization

 ```
-├── LICENSE             <- Open-source license if one is chosen
+├── LICENSE             <- Open-source license of the project
 ├── Makefile            <- Makefile with convenience commands like `make data` or `make train`
-├── README.md           <- The top-level README for developers using this project.
+├── README.md           <- The top-level README for users.
 ├── data
 │   ├── processed       <- The intermediate data from raw data processing.
 │   └── raw             <- The original, immutable data dump.